Historiography on Carlism during the Francoist era: Biographies and similar

 There are a number of works which focus on individuals, though some, as general biographical studies, only partially deal with Carlism and politics.
 Perhaps the first one to be listed is definitely hagiographical biography of Don Javier by Borbón, Clemente and Cubero (1997).
-His son, Don Carlos Hugo, is featured twice by Clemente in 1999, and 2000, apart from a book by Heras Borrero, which discusses also Don Javier, Don Sixto and other Borbon-Parmas (2010) and chapters in a book by Ferrer and Puga (2001) and Balanso (1994).
+His son, Don Carlos Hugo, is featured twice by Clemente in 1999, and 2000, apart from a book by Francisco Manuel de las Heras y Borrero, which discusses also Don Javier, Don Sixto and other Borbon-Parmas (2010) and chapters in a book by Ferrer and Puga (2001) and Balanso (1994).
 Maria Teresa de Borbon is presented by Clemente (2002).
 The longtime political leader Manuel Fal earned hagiographical booklets by Fidaldo and Burgueño (1980) and Martínez (1998), apart from an article by Clemente (1978).
 Another leader José María Valiente has been dedicated one article by Vázquez de Prada (2012).
 The claimant Don Carlos Pio earned no biography as such, but his bid for the throne and Carloctavismo in general is dealt with in three books (Montells 1995, Heras 2004, Alcala 2012) and four articles (Heras 1983, Bolinaga 2007, Sánchez 2013, Vázquez de Prada 2011).
 Jaime del Burgo is discussed in one book by his son (del Burgo 2003) and in one article (Garralda 2008).
 Alcala (2001) published a partisan but highly recommended book on Sivatte, which provides much information on Sivattismo and Catalan Carlism as well; far less interesting are books of Monserrat (2001) on Joaquín Bau, Ballestero (2014) on José M. Oriol, Zavala (2008) on Antonio Arrue, articles on the latter by San Martín (1976), Martorell (2011) and Sudupe (2012), and another one by Wilhelmsen (2007) on Lizarza Inda.
 Rather peculiar contributions are the album of Piñeiro (2005) with paintings of Boveda and the work of Carmona (1995), discussing how Alfonso Comín turned from a Carlist to a Communist.
 Rodezno, Arauz de Robles and Elías de Tejada are discussed in one article (2009).